 With over 12 years experience as a Counsellor and Psychotherapist, I provide a warm, professional and non judgemental space.
 We can explore together what has brought you to therapy, to understand what is going on for you, to find new ways forwards.
 Whether that is your past, present or both, I am aware that this exploration can be challenging.
 I deeply value the process and relationship as unique to each individual person.
 We will work together towards your aims and goals for your future.

 My approach will depend on your needs and your goals.
 I will be thoughtful about your experiences and respectful to your wishes.
 Be assured that I have extensive experience when working with a wide range of problems, histories and issues.
-Working within the NHS I have a proven record of helping many people to see past what may be troubling them and helping them to no longer feel overwhelmed, trapped or hopeless.
+Working within different settings, such as the NHS and Secondary School, I have a proven record of helping many people to see past what may be troubling them, helping them to no longer feel overwhelmed, trapped or hopeless.

 I am based in the Chew Valley, close to Wells, Bath and South Bristol.
 Surrounding villages include Keynsham, Pensford, Temple Cloud, West Harptree, Chew Stoke, Marksbury, Chew Magna.
 My practice is run from my home which is in Bishop Sutton, Bristol with plenty of off street parking.
 I am 10 miles from the centre of Bristol, 13 miles from Bath and 12 miles from Wells.

 - EMDR (Eye Movement Desensitisation and Reprocessing) (2021)

 - Post Qualifying Diploma in Counselling Children and Adolescents (2017)

 - Post Graduate Diploma in Cognitive Analytic Therapy (2014)